 In the previous term I worked with a tall, young, male teacher who spent most of his free time doodling, either on bits of paper or on any free space of whiteboard around the school.
 He was an entertaining joker.
 One day as I sat in the staff room with the other teachers he pointed to a funny drawing on the whiteboard behind my head and asked, ‘Did you draw that?’
 I turned round to look at it.
 It was vaguely political in content but I can’t remember the exact theme.
-Just to join in his joke I playfully admitted, ‘Yes, I did.’
+Just to join in his joke I playfully admitted, ‘Yes, I drew it.’

 One of the female teachers gave me a strange look and said, ‘No, you didn’t.
 I drew it.
 Why on earth would you say you did it when you didn’t?’
 I tried to explain that I thought the joker had drawn it and I was just going along with his joke.
 Despite the fact that the only people who could have drawn the picture were now in the room, thus ensuring that my lie would be found out, she clearly wasn’t convinced by my explanation and thereafter probably assumed that nothing I said could be trusted.

-Sometimes when I was a child my father would come into the living room and if there was a lull and at that instant none of us three children were talking or doing much he would ask, ‘Were you talking about me?’
+Sometimes when I was a child my father would come into the living room and if there was a lull at that instant and none of us three children were talking he would ask, ‘Were you talking about me?’
 This was his jokey way of commenting on the eeriness of the silence.
 Sometimes we would say ‘No’, to which he would reply, ‘Why not?’
 At other times we would say ‘Yes, we were’, to which he would respond with, ‘Good, at least you weren’t wasting your time.’
 Simply through habit I occasionally I find myself saying the same thing.
 Doing so outside the family though is probably a mistake, as I found out a couple of weeks ago.

-What had prompted them to talk about this was a comment I had made an hour or so earlier that I didn’t think there was a bright dividing line between the way farmers have been breeding strains of cereals for millennia and the use of GM crops of today.
+What had prompted them to talk about this was a comment I had made an hour or so earlier that I didn’t think there was a bright dividing line between the way farmers have been breeding strains of cereals for millennia and the use of GM crops today.
 The main difference is that farmers bred cereals by trial and error while now it is done more scientifically.
 The other teachers claimed that this was all of a piece with my right-wing views.